Bible Study: Women In Church Leadership • Part 1

 Dark Church History Concerning Women

+So if this is so obvious in Scripture, why do Bible teachers say otherwise?
+In a word, power.
+Church history reveals how the “one man ministry” evolved and allowed the Dark Ages to bring in an era of decline and corruption into the Church.
+When one person takes on a realm of undisputed spiritual authority, decline and corruption are bound to follow, and that’s exactly what happened in the church.
+The “one man ministry” became a breeding ground for power, control, and manipulation on all fronts.
 Just before the Dark Ages, around 400AD, the Greek philosophers were beginning to influence the established Church.
 While this influence was going on, one position of headship rose up that replaced Jesus – the Pope, who took up a “kingship” in Rome, claiming spiritual authority because he was the direct line from Peter, who Jesus built His church on.
 The position of overseers became Bishops who were under the Pope and over the individual offices of deacons, who became known as Priests in individual churches.
 Whenever the Pope himself made a change in doctrine, it trickled down the ranks and became law.
 God’s written Word was collected and translated into Latin and was proclaimed the Cannon – the standard, which could only be interpreted correctly by the Pope.
 That set the stage for error to infiltrate the body of Christ until it became tradition.
 What followed was a head first plunge into one of the longest stages of dark times within the history of God’s people.
 Many things became lost, not just freedom to women, and the light to evangelize the world went out.
 All it took was one or two Popes consecutively early on who were influenced by the secular philosophies of the time to not only put an end to women in leadership, but also to put an end to their freedom and equality in Christ in general.
 The Popes converted the philosophies about women into a Christian doctrine - “the Eve” doctrine, which was the belief that all women were Eve, simple-minded beings who bring evil into the world and are a curse to men.
 They were considered the weakness of man, beautiful to trap men and seduce them, only to lead them down the path of destruction.
 They believed women to be easily fooled by heresy and prone to fall into witchcraft.

 "What is the difference whether it is in a wife or a mother, it is still Eve the temptress that we must beware of in any woman......I fail to see what use woman can be to man, if one excludes the function of bearing children." — St. Augustine of Hippo (354 to 430 AD)

 Christ had come to break bondage, but the church listened to the world system and brought it back in.
 Now the church reflected the will of the enemy of God and not that of God.
 It only took a short while to lose what Jesus had paid so dearly to gain.
 This religious “law” against women leaders was a natural result of the enemy taking root in the hearts of men, and only displayed the attitude towards women that was prevalent everywhere in the world at that time – Satan taking back ground that had been lost to him because of Christ.
 Who could refute the “law”, no one could read God’s Word, and once the Pope had spoken, only a Pope could change the “law” now.
 Hundreds and hundreds of years go by, and women at best are treated as frail things that need taken care of.
 If any of these attitudes towards women seem familiar, it is because it is in our very heritage, the pride and superiority demons linger and are passed on from one generation to the next.
 Education was kept selective to promote the on-going attitude.
 Women were dependant on men for their spiritual well-being.
 And this bondage has been so deeply rooted into who the church is, that it will take all of our strength to pull out of it.
+Once God brought about the Protestant Restoration Movement, His Written Word was translated into the language of the common “man”.
+Still, more men could read than women.
+When these men translated the Bible, they did so through their cultural and human lenses.
+One of the men who originally translated the Bible from Latin to English for King James commented once that what he discovered in Scripture shocked him, he not only learned that women were equal to men, but that they could hold offices of spiritual authority!
+He thought the notion so absurd that he quickly changed the wording, because “it did not make sense that a woman should hold any authority over anyone except her infant children or her women slaves.”
+So today, we have Scripture that backs up cultural mindsets, instead of our minds and culture being changed by Scripture.
+Tradition has tainted the translation of God’s very Word regarding women.

 See the next post to continue: